na-na-hi/renget/archive/pcrgjpstartguide.md

 !!! note Consider using a phone or Bluestacks before going through DMM, if you aim to re-roll.
 The first account you log in to a particular DMM account with, will be bound to that account.
 Might as well make it one you actually want.

-##->Who do I reroll for?<-
+##->Who do I reroll for, as a new/returning player? <-
 Updated: March 31st, 2023

+**TL;DR - If you don't get Neneka & Ames in the first spark, consider re-rolling if you have the patience.
+Free 3* from Tutorial is not relevant, just a nice cherry on top.**
 Prifes is a great chance to get a ton of 3* units, Prifes or not.
 The goal here is to get at least 2 to 3 of the 16 Prifes units.
 These are semi-limited units that can only be obtained from the Princess Fes banner.
-Newbies have their own personal Prifes banner, copying the last one ran on JP.
+Newbies and returning players have their own personal Prifes banner, copying the last one ran on JP.
 This banner lasts 72 hours, counting down from when you started the tutorial.
 A spark is 200 rolls, or 30,000 gems.
 The following list is for new players to target, as some units are amazing - But require a ton of investment before they're actually good.

 ###->S Tier - Must roll for good start<-